YadamLavanya/Fin_Guide/README.md

 ### Core Features

+- **Enhanced Financial Dashboard**: A modern, paginated interface for expense and income listings, with improved loading states and user interaction components.
+- **Intelligent Chat System**: Advanced chat functionality with Markdown support for better message rendering and improved financial assistance.
-- **Expense Tracking**: Record and categorize your expenses by type (e.g., groceries, rent, entertainment), with the ability to track payment methods and dates.
-Set recurring expenses for daily, weekly, or monthly tracking.
+- **Expense Management**: Record and categorize your expenses with robust validation for categories and payment methods, providing informative error feedback.
 - **Budget Notifications**: Set a budget in your profile, and get notified if you exceed it via in-app notifications and email alerts.
 - **Multiple LLM Providers**: Curiopay supports multiple LLM providers for local deployment, including Groq and Ollama, with Cohere integration almost complete.
-Support for other providers such as Gemini, Anthropic, OpenAI, and Azure is in development.
 - **AI Insights**: Use AI models to analyze your spending patterns and get actionable recommendations to optimize your finances.
 - **Recurring Expenses**: Set automatic tracking for recurring payments to keep a clear view of your subscriptions and regular bills.
 - **Data Export**: Export your financial data (expenses and income) in CSV or JSON format after email verification.
-This makes it easy to back up your data or perform further analysis.
 - **Security**: API keys are stored securely in your browser, ensuring maximum protection for your data.
-Local deployment options are available for full control over your environment.
-- **Email Verification**: Email verification is required for notifications and data export functionality, ensuring security and privacy.
+- **Email Verification**: Email verification is required for notifications and data export functionality.

 ### In Progress Features